georgeslabreche/ccsdsmo-malc/README.md

 Project documentation is entirely in Markdown and lives in the `docs` directory.
 It is compiled into a static site thanks to [mkdocs](http://www.mkdocs.org/).

-After updating the content of the `docs` directory in the `master` branch, you can autmatically upload the docs to Github Pages with the following command:
+After updating the content of the `docs` directory in the `master` branch, you can automatically upload the docs to Github Pages with the following command:

     mkdocs gh-deploy --clean